 WESTON-SUB-EDGE CORONAVIRUS SUPPORT GROUP

 A support group has been set up to help people in the village as restrictions on personal movement etc take effect.
 Although the coronavirus can affect anyone, the focus is particularly on elderly and vulnerable parishioners who are living alone or unsupported.

 The Weston-sub-Edge village bar is a comfortable and relaxing venue where you can talk with friends and meet the locals and all at Village Bar prices.
-The Village Bar will be re-opening for outside service from 12 noon on Monday 12th April
+The Village Bar is open for outside service from 12 noon on Monday 12th April

 The Village Hall and surrounding area was given, in trust, to the villagers by Katherine McCulloch in 1931.
 The trustees over the years have extended and modernised the building and many groups in the village use it regularly.
 You can hire the Village Hall for your own functions.
 A Grade 2 Listed building incorporating the latest technology and facilities – the ideal venue for business or pleasure located at the foot of the north Cotswold escarpment

 Weston-sub-Edge history goes back many years and the village was recorded in the Domesday book.
 The Romans occupied Weston from the 2nd Century AD.
 There are 3 listed Romano-British sites in the village, including one just below the Lynches Wood.
 The church was built by Godfrey Giffard, Bishop of Worcester.
 Squires of the village for some 400 years, the Giffards lived in the castle near the church, of which only the moated site now remains.